Enter your email Address

 BlaBlaCar – The best place to find rideshares from one city/country to another in Europe!

-Zipcar – A car sharing app in Toronto.
+Zipcar – A car-sharing app in Toronto.
 Great if you need a car for one day or a few hours and don’t want to go through a rental company.

 eSims

-Airalo – While I usually get a new Sim on arrival at the airport, sometimes they aren’t available and that’s where eSims come in handy.
+Airalo – While I usually get a new SIM on arrival at the airport, sometimes they aren’t available and that’s where eSims come in handy.
 I’ve used Airalo a few times in Europe and in Canada when I was back visiting family.
 They don’t have the best packages for data but it’s good if you’re in a pinch!

 Blogging Resources

-RankIQ – If you want to start a blog, you need to have proper keyword research so that people can find your posts through search!
+RankIQ – If you want to start a blog, you need to do proper keyword research so that people can find your posts through search!
 I’ve been using RankIQ and LOVE it.
 If you want 50% off their regular price of $99/month ($49!), use my link here.

 That’s all I’ve got for travel resources at the moment!
 I’ll be updating this page as I continue to find helpful resources for you.
 In the meantime, say hi to me over on IG (I always reply to DMs) and I post daily TikToks about budget and solo travel.